barrucadu/lookwhattheshoggothdraggedin.com/posts/iuwoi.markdown

     will be spoilers!**
 ---

-In *The Borderland Run*, an adventure for [glo:traveller] by Mongoose Publishing, the travellers are hired to transport a package to the palace of clan *Iuwoi* on [Tyokh][] by a deadline.
+In *The Borderland Run*, an adventure for Traveller by Mongoose Publishing, the travellers are hired to transport a package to the palace of clan *Iuwoi* on [Tyokh][] by a deadline.
 Their employer doesn't exactly know what the consequences for late delivery will be,